ldolberg/ldolberg.github.io/_posts/2019-05-07-host-probing-nodemcu.md

 The nodemcu can be programmed in either LUA or C++, I chose the latter because I wanted to get used to Arduino IDE.

-In this case we are just going to need the ESP8266WiFi and ESP8266Ping library.
+In this case we are just going to need the ESP8266WiFi and ESP8266Ping libraries.

 ```cpp